 A tar-baby license is usually a license of know-how or trade-secrets that is drafted in such a way that it is extraordinarily difficult for a licensee to subsequently develop a product, for example using a clean room, that is not subject to the license, its restrictions and provisions.
 A defining feature of a “tar-baby license” is the absence of a “residuals clause” or that clause’s limited nature.
 One or two software and computer manufacturers are notorious for using tar-baby licenses for access to technical information.

-A recent political controversy in the United States arose over suggested racist connotations of the term “tar-baby” in some contexts – the term should therefore be used with caution.
+A recent political controversy in the United States arose over suggested racist connotations of the term “tar-baby” in some contexts, while many of Chandler-Harris’ stories have been described as at least patronising of African American culture – the term should therefore be used with caution.
 See, Click License, Shrink-Wrap License, Browse-Wrap License.